 10. Distill it for the first time, drawing off the overhead product, until the potency of the stream drops below 30%.

-11. Dilute the obtained moonshine with water up to 18-20% and then distill it for the second time.
+11. Dilute the obtained moonshine with water up to 18-20% and then distill it for the second time in your Moonshine still.
 Draw off the first 100 ml (plus 30-50 ml per each 2 lbs/kilo of added sugar) separately.
 That’s a harmful cut fraction called “heads”, you shouldn’t drink it.

 12. Finish drawing off the main product while the potency in the stream drops below 40 degrees (it stops burning).